Contact Center Solutions Featured Article

 Genesys Study Finds the UK Tops in Customer Intelligence Usage

-Genesys Telecommunications Laboratories, an Alcatel-Lucent (News - Alert) company, has revealed in a new survey on performance management that businesses "need a new set of strategic metrics to retain customers and drive sales."
+Genesys Telecommunications Laboratories, an Alcatel-Lucent company, has revealed in a new survey on performance management that businesses "need a new set of strategic metrics to retain customers and drive sales."

 Only 30 percent measure revenue per call, which survey officials say "would provide more useful customer intelligence."